McGill-NLP/weblinx/docs/_docs/home.md

 ---
-title: "Documentation"
+title: "WebLINX Documentations"
 permalink: /docs/
 sidebar:
   title: "Home"
   nav: sidebar-docs  # See /docs/_data/navigation.yml
 ---

+Welcome to the docs for the `weblinx` Python library!

 If you want a simple installation, please take a look at the [`WebLINX` Huggingface Dataset](https://huggingface.co/datasets/McGill-NLP/WebLINX) -- it will show you how to download the dataset and use it with the `datasets` library.

 If you want to work with the full data (containing raw files, which require more complex processing), you will find that a specialized library will be helpful.
 In this page, you can find documentation about the `WebLINX` Python library we developed for this purpose.

 ## Installation